buildo/webseed/README.md

 ## Components taxonomy
 Components can conceptually be of three kinds:

- - handlers: components referenced directly by react-router's routes.
+ - *handlers*: components referenced directly by react-router's routes.
 They don't manage data.
- - containers: components managing data.
+ - *containers*: components managing data.
 They don't do any layout.
- - plain components: pure components receving data and returing some JSX
+ - *plain components*: pure components receving data and returing some JSX

 A more extended description is available at: https://github.com/buildo/webseed/blob/master/components-taxonomy.md